 Do you need to sharpen new skates?

 Yes.
 New skates come in with dull blades.
 You want to be sure your blades suit your needs.
-Your skate sharpener can help you get started!
+Bring them to our Chicago hockey store and our skate sharpeners will help you get started.

 Are figure skates sharpened differently than hockey skates?